Turtle API reference

 To start a new drawing, click the New turtle link and modify the example in the editor to the right.

-In short, all global code is evaluated once, then the walk function is called until it returns false.
+In short, all global code is evaluated once, and after that, the walk function is called until it returns false.

 Let's first look at the global code of the example: